Maiden at the Stream

 on hardwood floors

-twisting scratches into varnished oak
+twisting scratches into varnished floors

 as bids dislodge our silent storytellers